Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

         *Figure: the number of model stress periods with dry cells in the final model*

 There are a number of areas in the model with consistent dry cells.
 There are a number dry cells directly south of the moraine.
-These are not a concern and are instead simply and artefact of the complex 3D structure in the area.
+These are not a concern and are instead simply an artefact of the complex 3D structure in the area.
 Many more of these persistent dry cells are relatively isolated and occur in areas of steep topographical gradients (e.g. near the Clutha River, Camp Hill Moraine, or just adjacent to the Grandview Ridge).
-These cells are likely caused by structural error in either topographical data and are of little concern.
+These cells are likely caused by structural error in topographical data and are of little concern.

 More concerning are the dry cells in and around the Hawea Flat township.
 These dry cells are likely caused by the relative thinning of the model in this area, local abstraction and parameter structural errors, and/or a missing structure in the model.
 It is quite possible